JorgeV20/Knowledge_Base_Chatbot/README.md

 - [`data`](data): The folder contains the pdf used to create the knowledge base.

 ## Source
+The pdf sources are:
-The pdf source used is 'The Basics of Finance An Introduction to Financial Markets, Business Finance, and Portfolio Management'.
+- The Basics of Finance An Introduction to Financial Markets, Business Finance, and Portfolio Management
+- The Alchemy of Finance, Reading the Mind of the Market
+- The Nature of Investing

 ## Future work
 - Add features such a pdf loader.